tim-schneider/nexus-ansible-collection/docs/README.md

 When using this in a 'desired-state' kind of way, renaming repositories is not supported.
 This has to do with the fact when you rename a repository, it will be considered a new repo and the old one will be deleted since its not in the list of 'desired repos' anymore.

-Unfortunatly repos do not have an unique identifier that's returned by the Nexus API, therefore we can not use that to update a new of a repo.
+Unfortunatly repos do not have an unique identifier that's returned by the Nexus API, therefore we can not use that to update the name of a repo.

 ## FAQ